-JavaScript practice has at least two common design patterns: the module pattern and the class pattern.
+JavaScript practice has two very common design patterns: the module pattern and the class pattern.
 Roughly speaking, the module pattern uses closures to hide names and to encapsulate private data, while the class pattern uses prototype chains to implement many variations on object-oriented inheritance mechanisms.
 Libraries such as 'prototype.js' are typical of this practice.
+TypeScript's namespaces are a formalization of the module pattern.
+(The term "module pattern" is somewhat unfortunate now that ECMAScript 6 formally supports modules in a manner different from what the module pattern prescribes.
+For this reason, TypeScript uses the term "namespace" for its formalization of the module pattern.)

-This section and the module section below will show how TypeScript emits consistent, idiomatic JavaScript code to implement classes and modules that are closely aligned with the current ES6 proposal.
-The goal of TypeScript's translation is to emit exactly what a programmer would type when implementing a class or module unaided by a tool.
+This section and the namespace section below will show how TypeScript emits consistent, idiomatic JavaScript when emitting ECMAScript 3 or 5 compliant code for classes and namespaces.
+The goal of TypeScript's translation is to emit exactly what a programmer would type when implementing a class or namespace unaided by a tool.
 This section will also describe how TypeScript infers a type for each class declaration.
 We'll start with a simple BankAccount class.